 Thinking about simplicity in both materials and techniques resulted in this journey.
 Using various types of wires and playing with the natural tendency of wire itself - forming, bending, stretching and connecting them as flexible line making tools for my three-dimensional drawings.
 I'm fascinated by such continuous lines when they transform into new forms and functions.

 The name, "Making Without Much Adding" came from thinking of less and light.
 It’s not necessarily beneficial to add waterfall of information just because I can.
 This is not about less, but sometime less is more meaningful.
+By isolating the use of material (wire), I become more sensitive to the process which are intimately linked to the experience.
 Simplicity becomes a strategic tool for process of making to comfort my own intrinsic complexities.

 A form of thoughts 2016